 While searching the Shop & Enroll Plan Finder tool for a Medicare Part C or D plan, you may have seen stars.
-This is the Medicare Star Rating system, which was designed to help enrollees be certain of the quality of a Medicare Advantage or Part D plan.
+This is the Medicare Program Star Rating system, which was designed to help enrollees be certain of the quality of a Medicare Advantage or Part D plan.
 Each fall, the Centers for Medicare & Medicaid Services updates these ratings, so you can make an informed plan choice during the Annual Enrollment Period.

 What Does the Rating Mean?

 Plans are rated anywhere from one to five stars (including half stars).
 Five is the best rating, while one is the worst.
 The greater the rating a plan has, the better its performance was that year.
 The star rating combines the scores of several different important categories for each plan.

 Medicare Advantage plans with drug coverage are rated on 38 different measures, while plans without drug coverage have 28 measures.
 Stand-alone Part D plans are evaluated on 12 measures.
 These measures make up the star rating categories.

 Medicare Advantage Star Ratings

 Medicare Advantage plans are rated on five different categories — staying healthy, chronic conditions management, member experience, member complaints, and customer service.